Flag of Syria: United Arab Republic (1958–1961)

+Ba'athist Syria (1963–2024)

+Pro-government Syrians demonstrate and wave the flag of Ba'athist Syria while holding portraits of Bashar al-Assad in Damascus following the 2018 missile strikes against Syria.

-Following the 1963 Ba'athist coup d'état, a new flag was adopted by its Revolutionary Command Council on 8 March 1963, and was used until 1 January 1972.
-In February 1963, the Ba'athist regime came to power in Iraq as well, and the two Ba'athist governments began negotiations in Cairo in order to once again form a union between Egypt, Syria and Iraq.
-The process failed after the Iraqi Ba'athist government was overthrown in November 1963 but both Syria and Iraq did adopt a new flag to represent the union.
+Following the 1963 Ba'athist coup d'état, and the agreement over the formation of an United Arab Republic between Egypt, Syria, and Iraq, a new flag was adopted by its Revolutionary Command Council on 1 May 1963, and was used until 1 January 1972.
 This flag was not much different from the flag of the UAR, with only a change from two stars to three, in order to represent the addition of Iraq to the Federation.
 The three stars represented the unity of Egypt, Syria and Iraq, as well as three pillars of Ba'athism: unity, freedom, and socialism.

+Some variations of the red-white-black flag have been used in various Arab Unions of Syria with Egypt, Libya, Sudan, Yemen, and Iraq.
 President Hafez al-Assad adopted a new flag on 1 January 1972, as Syria joined Egypt and Libya in the Federation of Arab Republics.
 The green stars were replaced by the Hawk of Quraish (the symbol of the tribe of Muhammad).
 The eagle held the ribbon with the name of the Federation, but unlike Egypt and Libya, Syria did not include its name on the coat of arms.
 This flag was an official flag during the Yom Kippur War in 1973.
 The Federation was dissolved in 1977, but Syria continued to use the flag for the next three years.
-The flag was abrogated on 29 March 1980, and replaced by the two-star flag in order to show Syria's commitment to Arab unity.
+The flag was abrogated on 29 March 1980, and replaced by the two-star flag.
+Although Syria is not part of any Arab state union, the flag of the United Arab Republic was readopted in order to show Syria's commitment to Arab unity.